Understand the past, present, and future of labor with a labor studies degree from

 Take the First Step to a Degree in Labor Studies

 We're here to support you every step of the way, making your journey to a labor studies degree as seamless as possible.
-Our dedicated advisors provide the guidance and resources
+Our dedicated labor studies faculty mentors provide the

 Put your past experience toward your degree.
 Use transfer credits, work experience,